 If you're using the Code Block to display code, check Display Source.

-This is useful for showing examples of code, since the Code Block automatically formats code snippets for readability, making it a better option than the Text Block.
+This is useful for showing examples of code, since Code Blocks automatically format code snippets for readability, making it a better option than the Text Block.

 Step 4 - Save

 Click Apply to publish your changes.

 As a security measure, sometimes your code won't appear when you're logged in, even if visitors can see it.
 If you can't see code that you added to a Code Block, you can Preview in Safe Mode to view the embedded item.

 - Code Blocks have a 400 KB limit, which is around 300,000 characters.

 - Your code might not render if you've added it to a page within an Index.
 To test, remove the page from the Index within the Pages panel and log out of your site.

 - Ajax loading can cause issues with custom code.
 To test, disable Ajax to see if you still experience the issue.

 If you're still having trouble viewing the code, we recommend reaching out to the source (for example, the service where you received a code snippet for a widget) as they're most familiar with the way it’s supposed to work.

 Note: Third-party customization falls outside the scope of our support.
 This means that we’re unable to help further with setup or troubleshooting of custom code.
 Additionally, with a code-based solution, we can’t guarantee its functionality or full compatibility with Squarespace.
 This includes how it functions with our responsive design, particularly its appearance on mobile devices, and if it functions on all templates.
 Third-party customizations can also cause display issues with future updates to our platform.
 While we can't help further, there are many resources that can point you in the right direction: